NuLL3rr0r/puzzle-game-leaderboard-rest/README.md

 Puzzle Game Leaderboard
 ========================

-The REST server for a puzzle game's leaderboard, written in [Wt (Witty) C++ web framework](http://www.webtoolkit.eu/wt) with performance in mind.
+The secure high-performance REST server for a puzzle game's leaderboard, written in [Wt (Witty) C++ web framework](http://www.webtoolkit.eu/wt) with performance in mind.

 This project consists of the following sub-projects: